 In the 1940s, Spokane business leaders donated the land for what ultimately has become Fairchild Air Force Base.
 GSI is working to support our military, military personnel, and civilian contractors by advocating for the current and future mission priorities of Fairchild Air Force Base and other military operations in the region.
 With a roster of close to 6,000 employees, Fairchild Air Force Base is the largest single-site employer in Eastern Washington.

 Pursue Dedicated Economic Development Funding

 Most other states frequently provide economic incentives to assist in the expansion and recruitment of businesses.
 Washington State, due to some state constitution limitations and other factors, provides limited incentives by comparison.
 Creating economic growth relies primarily on the local community.
 There are several powerful local tools, including port districts and rural county economic development funds.
 Port authorities are a legally authorized entity allowed to engage in economic development activities for the construction and development of infrastructure.
 Washington State leads the U.S. in utilizing port districts as an economic development tool, with 75 port districts in 33 counties.
 Rural county economic development funds are available in all but six counties, including Spokane, the only Eastern Washington County not eligible.
-GSI has researched the pros and cons of creating a port district and lead an effort to expand rural county authority to border counties.
+GSI has researched the pros and cons of creating a port district and leading an effort to expand rural county authority to border counties.
 We will continue these efforts with the goal to provide a regional economic development funding tool for core infrastructure not currently provided by the private sector.